DAGWorks-Inc/hamilton/examples/spark/pyspark/README.md

 ## Limitations of Spark for Complex Pipelines

-Just like any ETLs, spark pipelines can be difficult to maintain and manage, and often devolve into spaghetti code over time.
+Just like any data transformation scripts, spark applications can be difficult to maintain and manage, and often devolve into spaghetti code over time.
 Specifically, we've observed the following problems with pyspark pipelines: